Positivity bounds from thermal field theory entropy: Introduction

 \section{Introduction}

-Effective Field Theory (EFT) is a powerful framework for describing low-energy phenomena in systems characterized by a hierarchy of energy scales.
-In particular, EFTs are valuable when the ultraviolet (UV) completion of a theory is either unknown or strongly coupled, such as in gravitational or hadronic systems.
-Two primary approaches exist for constructing EFTs: the top-down method, which integrates out heavy degrees of freedom from a known UV theory, and the bottom-up method, which enumerates all operators consistent with low-energy symmetries, treating their coefficients as free parameters.
+Effective Field Theory (EFT) provides a systematic framework for describing low-energy phenomena in systems with a hierarchy of scales.
+It is especially useful when the ultraviolet (UV) completion is unknown or strongly coupled, as often occurs in gravity and hadronic physics.
+In practice, EFTs are built in two complementary ways: a top-down approach, which integrates out heavy degrees of freedom from a known UV theory, and a bottom-up approach, which enumerates all operators consistent with low-energy symmetries and treats their coefficients as free parameters.

 However, if we assume the existence of a consistent UV completion that respects causality, locality, and unitarity, then the low-energy Wilson coefficients are not entirely arbitrary \cite{Adams:2006sv}.
 Constraints arising from these fundamental principles—commonly referred to as positivity bounds—have traditionally been derived using analyticity properties of scattering amplitudes and dispersion relations \cite{Bellazzini:2019xts,Arkani-Hamed:2021ajd,Henriksson:2021ymi,Alberte:2020bdz,Saraswat:2016eaz,Guerrieri:2021ivu,Pham:1985cr, Pennington:1994kc,Nicolis:2009qm, Komargodski:2011vj,Remmen:2019cyz,Herrero-Valea:2019hde,Bellazzini:2017fep,deRham:2017avq,deRham:2017zjm,deRham:2017imi,Wang:2020jxr, Tokuda:2020mlf,Li:2021lpe,Caron-Huot:2021rmr,Du:2021byy,Bern:2021ppb,Li:2022rag, Caron-Huot:2022ugt,Herrero-Valea:2020wxz,EliasMiro:2022xaa,Bellazzini:2021oaj, Sinha:2020win, Trott:2020ebl,Herrero-Valea:2022lfd,Hong:2023zgm,Chiang:2022jep,Huang:2020nqy,Noumi:2021uuv, Xu:2023lpq, Chen:2023bhu,Noumi:2022wwf,deRham:2022hpx, Hong:2024fbl,Bern:2022yes,Ma:2023vgc,DeAngelis:2023bmd,Acanfora:2023axz,Aoki:2023khq,Xu:2024iao,EliasMiro:2023fqi,McPeak:2023wmq,Riembau:2022yse,Caron-Huot:2024tsk,Caron-Huot:2024lbf,Wan:2024eto,Buoninfante:2024ibt,Berman:2024owc,deRham:2025vaq,Berman:2025owb}.